Thriller (album): Music industry

 Thrillers success gave Jackson cultural significance never before attained by an African American in the entertainment industry.
 Blender described Jackson as the "late 20th century's preeminent pop icon", while The New York Times wrote that he was a "musical phenomenon" and that "in the world of pop music, there is Michael Jackson and there is everybody else".
 Richard Corliss of Time hailed Thriller as "the greatest pop album of all time".
+The Times asserted that it is "still the best pop album" following the release of Thriller 40, a 40th-anniversary reissue of the album.

 Jackson changed the way the industry functioned, both as an artistic persona and as a financial, profitable entity.
 Thriller was released around the peak of the album era, which had positioned full-length records ahead of singles as the dominant form of recorded-music consumption and artistic expression in the industry.
-The success of Thrillers singles marked a brief resurgence in the sales of the format, and changed notions about the number of singles that could be successfully released from an album.His attorney John Branca said that Jackson had achieved the highest royalty rate in the music industry to that point: about $2 (US$ in dollars) for each album sold.
+The success of Thrillers singles marked a brief resurgence in the sales of the format, and changed notions about the number of singles that could be successfully released from an album.

+His attorney John Branca said that Jackson had achieved the highest royalty rate in the music industry to that point: about $2 (US$ in dollars) for each album sold.
 As a result, Jackson earned record-breaking profits from compact disc sales and from the sale of copies of the documentary, The Making of Michael Jackson's Thriller, produced by Jackson and John Landis.
 Funded by MTV, the film sold over 350,000 copies in its first few months.
 More profits came from novelties such as the Michael Jackson doll, which appeared in stores in May 1984 at a price of $12 (US$ in dollars).
 Thrillers position in American culture was described by biographer J. Randy Taraborrelli: "At some point, Thriller stopped selling like a leisure item—like a magazine, a toy, tickets to a hit movie—and started selling like a household staple".